Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/samples/Sample2_ClassificationWithQueueSelectorAsync.md

                 condition: new ExpressionRouterRule("If(job.Product = \"O365\", true, false)"),
                 queueSelectors: new List<RouterQueueSelector>()
                 {
-                    new RouterQueueSelector("ProductDetail", LabelOperator.Equal, new LabelValue("Office_Support"))
+                    new RouterQueueSelector("ProductDetail", LabelOperator.Equal, new RouterValue("Office_Support"))
                 }),
             new ConditionalQueueSelectorAttachment(
                 condition: new ExpressionRouterRule("If(job.Product = \"XBx\", true, false)"),
                 queueSelectors: new List<RouterQueueSelector>()
                 {
-                    new RouterQueueSelector("ProductDetail", LabelOperator.Equal, new LabelValue("XBox_Support"))
+                    new RouterQueueSelector("ProductDetail", LabelOperator.Equal, new RouterValue("XBox_Support"))
                 })
         }
     });